 THE BEST WEBSITE ACCESSIBILITY CHECKLIST, EVER.

 It’s nearing the end of 2020, and we could all agree that online communication and collaboration have never been as critical as it is right now.
-COVID-19 has forced everyone to re-evaluate how we buy groceries, order food, or even schedule a much-needed doctor’s appointment.
+COVID-19 has forced everyone to re-evaluate how we buy groceries, order food, or even schedule much-needed doctor’s appointments.

-The largest population needing access to the internet are people with disabilities.
+The largest population needing access to the internet is people with disabilities.
 The CDC states that over 61 million people in the United States are living with a disability.
 That’s over 25% of the country’s population.

 An accessible and ADA-compliant website benefits everyone and creates an inclusive space that is equal for all.
 You might not know where to start, so we’ve created a website accessibility checklist to determine if you are compliant with the ADA and following best practices for website accessibility.

 - Build your task force.
 As you identify goals and build efforts towards digital inclusion, you will need support and dialogue to formulate and executive your accessibility program.